ridwanakf/nadc-intro-to-grpc/README.md

-# NADC - Intro to GRPC
+# NADC - Intro to gRPC
 The second workshop of Night Login App Development Community (NADC) - Intro to gRPC using Go.
-This repo is intended to give an introduction to gRPC development using Golang.
+This repo is intended to give an introduction to gRPC development using Go.

 ## Getting Started